IIIF/api/source/presentation/4.0/index.md

 Sometimes a model file has inbuilt animations.
 While a description of these is outside the scope of IIIF, because it is 3D-implementation-specific, as long as there is a way to refer to a model's animation(s) by name, we can connect the animation to IIIF resources.

 This pattern is also achieved with activating annotations, except that the body of the activating annotation references a _named animation_ in the model.
-The [`body`][prezi-40-model-body] is a Specific Resource, where the [`source`][prezi-40-model-source] is the Painting Annotation that paints the model, and the `selector` is of type [`AnimationSelector`][prezi-40-model-AnimationSelector] with the `value` being a string that corresponds to the name of the animation in the model.
+The [`body`][prezi-40-model-body] is a Specific Resource, where the [`source`][prezi-40-model-source] is the Painting Annotation that paints the model, and the `selector` is an [Animation Selector][prezi-40-model-AnimationSelector] with the `value` being a string that corresponds to the name of the animation in the model.

 The format of the `value` string is implementation-specific, and will depend on how different 3D formats support addressing of animations within models.
 The same model can be painted multiple times into the scene, and you might want to activate only one painted instance of the model's animation, thus we need to refer to the annotation that paints the model, not the model directly.